ansin218/hugo-blog/content/recipes/dessert/carrot-cake-recipe.md

 recipeYield: "8 servings"
 ---

 My grandfather always tells me there is something to learn from everyone we will come across in our lives.
 Little did I know that there would be two wonderful ladies, a Turkish and a Kazakh, in my life who would teach me how to bake.
 They taught me when I was their flatmate in the student dorm in Munich.
 Strangely, until before this cake, I baked for many people except these two.
 This year I made it a point to bake for my Kazakh friend somehow, especially after she once mentioned having a carrot cake for her birthday.
 With COVID-19 regulations in place and her birthday falling on a working day, I had to figure a way out to pull this off.
 And as the saying goes, *"where there is a will, there is a way"*, I did pull it off.
+This cake is an ode to one of my Gurus.

 If my Turkish friend is reading this, I would like to tell her, *"Yes, your turn will come one day too.
 Promise!"*